cruisen/cli-calc/.github/ISSUE_TEMPLATE/change-request.md

 ---
 name: Change Request
-about: Raising a Change Request
+about: Create a Change Request to help us to improve
 title: "[CR] "
 labels: needs_Triage
 assignees: cruisen